N00172468/Controlled_Randomised_Pattern_Demo/README.md

 - P5.js version = atan()

 ### Ex.
 2.5 - Trigonometry Continued
+- Continuing on from Ex.
+2, but instead of all squares rotating in the same direction, each squares rotates individually depending on where the mouse cursor is.

 ### Ex.
 2.75 - Trigonometry Advanced
+- Using Ex.
+2.5, each circles has smaller circles in them to display the `atan2()` function.
+- Calculating the scale value is also demonstrated within this exercise.

 ### Ex.
 3 - Controlled-Randomised Pattern
+- A pattern of controlled-randomised objects demonstrating ordered-random.

 ---
 ### Message from Lecturer: